 Your home hit the market.
 Your agent did an amazing job and got you the offers warranted for your property in the existing marketplace.
 That is when the real negotiations begin.
 No matter how well prepared you are, there are some things as a seller you might need to concede to push the sale into a closed escrow status.
-Here are give incentives sellers can offer buyers in san bernardino, riverside counties to finalize the deal.
+Here are give incentives sellers can offer buyers in San Bernardino, Riverside, and San Diego Counties to finalize the deal.

 Pay the Points or Buy Interest

 Points are the financing costs for the mortgage lender charges to originate the loan.
 Paying a point reducing closing costs by one percent of the mortgage value, thus paying one point on a $200,000 home is worth $2,000 in closing costs that may have been otherwise financed into the loan.
 You can also buy the interest down in a similar fashion, buy paying a point toward the reduction of the loan’s interest rate.
 This helps the borrower for the life of the loan.

 Closing costs are often split among buyers and sellers.
 Closing costs can be thousands of dollars out of pocket for new buyers who are already scraping together everything for a down payment and moving expenses.
 Paying for things that buyers normally pay for such as title insurance is a nice incentive to buyers to press through on the transaction.

 Older homes have inspections that come back with everything that might go wrong.
 Aging furnaces, roofs, and plumbing systems keep many prospective buyers up at night wondering about the money pit.
 A homeowner’s warranty covers many key items including electrical and appliances for a few hundred dollars in San Bernardino, Riverside, and San Diego Counties.
 This is well worth the purchase to give buyers the reassurance that if something goes wrong, it is covered.

 Carry the Loan